How does Azure Cosmos DB provide high availability

 Once the previously impacted write region recovers, it becomes automatically available as a read region.
 You can switch back to the recovered region as the write region.
 You can switch the regions by using PowerShell, Azure CLI or Azure portal.
 There is no data or availability loss before, during or after you switch the write region and your application continues to be highly available.

 It is strongly recommended that you configure the Azure Cosmos accounts used for production workloads to enable automatic failover.
-This enables Cosmos DB to failover the account databases to availabile regions automatically.
+This enables Cosmos DB to failover the account databases to available regions automatically.
 In the absence of this configuration, the account will experience loss of write availability for all the duration of the write region outage, as manual failover will not succeed due to lack of region connectivity.

 Multi-region accounts with a single-write region (read region outage)